 But as you can see, the mom side won out and we are painting his room BLACK.
 It’s turning out better than I expected so that’s a huge sigh of relief.
 He saw the one wall of black paint and was super excited!
 Phew….

-AND obviously it takes a few more coats of paint than regular paint so just take your time.
-Flip over to week 6 the final reveal and you’ll see that it will be worth it!!!
+Flip over to week 6 the final reveal here and you’ll see that it will be worth it!!!

 My Inspiration Board:

-My goal is for our son to have the coolest bedroom on the street so that the boys on the street will want to come and just hang in his room.
+My goal is for my son to have the coolest bedroom on the street so that the boys on the street will want to come and just hang in his room.